-Check Your Diet More and more research is being done on the connection between diet and mental health.
-Some studies have linked certain foods to contributing to feelings of anxiety, and other foods to helping reduce those feelings.
+More and more research is being done on the connection between diet and mental health.
+Studies have linked certain foods to contributing to feelings of anxiety, and other foods to helping reduce those feelings.
 Some people choose to manage their anxiety without medication by altering their diets.

-For example, if your mind jumps to “I’m getting fired” every time your boss wants to meet with you, recognize that kind of thinking as irrational and replace it with reasons why you’re a valuable member of the team.
+For example, if your mind jumps to “I’m getting fired” every time your boss wants to meet with you, recognize that kind of thinking as irrational.
+Instead, replace it with reasons why you’re a valuable member of the team.

-In addition to these lifestyle changes, there are many different treatments options for anxiety as well.
+In addition to these lifestyle changes, there are many different treatments options for managing anxiety without medication.
 If you’d like to learn more about Neurocore’s med-free anxiety program, visit our website or give us a call at 800.600.4096 – we’d be happy to discuss how our program may be able to help.